 Today will be a full day of touring within the city of Chengdu.
-After breakfast, we’ll get started with a visit to Chengdu's premier attraction, the Giant Panda Breeding Research Base.
-The Panda Breeding Research Center has been created and imitated the pandas' natural habitat so that they might have the best possible environment for rearing and breeding.
-It also cares for other rare and endangered wild animals with an area of 560 mus (92 acres), 96% of which is verdure.
+After breakfast, we’ll get started with a visit to Chengdu's premier attraction, the Giant Panda Breeding Research Base..
+The Panda Breeding Research Center has been created and imitated the pandas' natural habitat in order that they might have the best possible environment for rearing and breeding.
+It cares also for other rare and endangered wild animals with an area of 560 mus (92 acres), 96% of which is verdure.
 Giant pandas, lesser pandas, black-necked cranes, white storks as well as over 20 species of rare animals are fed and bred there throughout the year.
-Verdant bamboo, bright flowers, fresh air, a natural hill scene, and a beautiful artificial view are merged ingeniously at the base.
+Verdant bamboo, bright flowers, fresh air, a natural hill scene and a beautiful artificial view are merged ingeniously at the base.

-We'll proceed to the nearby street of Jinli.
+Following our stroll down the wide and narrow alleys, we'll head to the nearby street of Jinli.
 Jinli Street is particularly representative of this city.
-It is recorded that as early as the Qin Dynasty (221 BC - 206 BC), Jinli Street was the most famous place for baldachin - a luxurious, ornate cloth.
+It is recorded that as early as the Qin Dynasty (221 BC - 206 BC), Jinli Street was the most famous place for baldachin - a rich, ornate cloth.
 And it was one of the busiest commercial areas during the Shu Kingdom (221-263).
-Hence, it is known as "First Street of the Shu Kingdom."
+Hence, it is known as 'First Street of the Shu Kingdom'.
+Jinli Street is particularly representative of Chengdu.
+It is recorded that as early as the Qin Dynasty (221 BC - 206 BC), Jinli Street was the most famous place for baldachin - a rich, ornate cloth.
+And it was one of the busiest commercial areas during the Shu Kingdom (221-263).
+Hence, it is known as 'First Street of the Shu Kingdom'.
+In order to reclaim its prosperity of former days, it was restored with contributions from the Wuhou Memorial Temple and was opened to public in October of 2004.
+Since then, visitors from all over China and abroad gather here to relax, admire the traditional-style buildings, and taste some local snacks.
+In the middle of the street, there is a wooden stage which looks like an ancient pavilion.
+It is used from time to time for performing classic Sichuan Operas.
 You can enjoy folk music along with the actor's beautiful, quick costume and make-up changes.
 The actors' perfect performances will wow you.
 Open-air movies are also shown in front of the stage.